Cacti/plugin_thold/README.md

 ## ChangeLog

+--- 1.0.3 ---
+* feature#34: Allow notes to be attached to thresholds and templates

 --- 1.0.2 ---
 * issue#60: Threshold Templates could not be exported
 * issue#61: RPN Expression column too narrow